 Here are eight different types of workouts to do on vacation (outside of the hotel gym) that’ll also help you further explore your destination.

 If yoga is one of the ways you exercise at home, why not bring your workout to new heights on the road.
 If you’re traveling to an urban area, many high-rise buildings with public rooftops will offer some form of exercise as part of its programming.
 Or, if you’re staying in a skyscraper hotel, they’ll most likely offer some sort of class as well.

-Take Boston’s Colonnade Hotel, which offers weekly Roof Top Pool yoga classes with its resident yoga teacher (free for hotel guests) during the summer, and while weather permits.
-Or, check out London’s Sky Garden, offering (almost daily) Sunrise Yoga classes—a healthy breakfast buffet is even included in the class price.
+Take Boston’s The Colonnade Hotel, which offers weekly Roof Top Pool yoga classes with its resident yoga teacher (free for hotel guests) during the summer, and while weather permits.
+Or, check out London’s Sky Garden, which sometimes offers Sunrise Yoga classes—a healthy breakfast buffet is even included in the class price.